-The express permission for the enzyme to be used as a processing aid also provides the permission for its potential presence in food for sale as a food produced using gene technology.
-The enzyme is a food produced using gene technology for Code purposes as it is derived from 'an organism that has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code)3.
+The express permission for the enzyme to be used as a processing aid will also provide permission for its potential presence in food for sale as a food produced using gene technology.
+The enzyme is a food produced using gene technology for Code purposes as it is derived from 'an organism which has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code) 5.

-2.2.2 Nomenclature and specifications
+2.3.2 Nomenclature and specifications

 The International Union of Biochemistry and Molecular Biology (IUBMB) uses the accepted name ' α -glucosidase'.
-This is the name used in the proposed draft variation and the name used in existing permissions for alpha-glucosidase in Schedule 18.
+This is the name used in the approved draft variation and the name used in existing permissions for alpha-glucosidase in Schedule 18.
 The word 'alpha' has however, been used in this report and was used by the applicant in the application, instead of its symbol.